snitch30/Data-Visualisation-2/README.md

 #### TO RUN CODE AND INTERACT WITH LARGE SIZED VISUALISATION

-To run the code and then see the visualisation, follow the below instruction.
+To run the code and then see the visualisation, follow the below instructions.
 The prerequisite for this method of run is **Python 3**.

 ***STEP 1 IS IMPORTANT- FOR RELATIVE PATH TO WORK***
 1. CHANGE DIRECTORY OF TERMINAL INTO PROJECT DIRECTORY (WORKING DIRECTORY)